EricMFink/PRcasebook/_pages/Part1.md

 <div markdown="block" class="casebook-epigraph">

-> The client never wants to be told he can’t do what he wants to do; he wants to be told how to do it, and it is the lawyer’s business to tell him how.
+> The client never wants to be told he can't do what he wants to do; he wants to be told how to do it, and it is the lawyer's business to tell him how.

 — Robert T. Swaine, _The Cravath Firm and Its Predecessors, 1819-1947_, at 667 (1946) (quoting Elihu Root).